 Washing your motorcycle isn’t just about vanity (although who wants to be seen with a dirty bike?) it’s also a very important part of motorcycle maintenance.
-In the process of washing your motorcycle you will get to know it better, and greater familiarity with the parts of your bike will be valuable when you start on other maintenance tasks.
-Many of the things that can go wrong with your motorcycle can be detected and prevented if you are observant to early warning signs.
+How to wash your motorcycle and the process of washing your motorcycle will help you get to know it better.
+You’ll have greater familiarity with the parts of your bike which will be valuable when you start on other maintenance tasks.
+Many of the things that can go wrong with your motorcycle can be detected and prevented during a wash – if you are observant to early warning signs.

 What you need: